pacifiquerubasha/100DaysJavascript/DAY52/day52.md

 ```

 :dizzy: Trying hard to not faint after writing all these repeating lines!
-Fof your information, I did not use Copy/Paste when I first wrote these classes.
+For your information, I did not use Copy/Paste when I first wrote these classes.
 Let us explore some alternatives to help us use inheritance to DRY our code.

 > DRY stands for Don't Repeat Yourself.
 It is a best practice in programming that encourages the reduction of repetitive code through, for example, use of helper and utility functions or inheritance in our case.